GrandRegentSarva/AMRIT-VAYASYA/README.md

 # AMRIT-VAYASYA

-An autonomous cross-repository intelligence engine for the AMRIT healthcare platform.
 The system ingests source code from multiple repositories, builds a structural knowledge graph, and answers deep architectural questions across service boundaries.
+Highly optimized for Java/Spring Boot on the backend and Angular/Fetch/Axios on the fronten.

 ---